 You probably have seen an insect that looks like a mosquito but with much longer legs and a bit bigger body.
 Many call these insects mosquito eaters but their real name is crane flies and mosquitoes actually aren’t their main source of nutrition.

-Crane flies are Tipulidae family insects that can be found all around the world from tropics to mountains, although the widest diversity in species can be found in tropic climates.
-That’s why these flies are called different all around the world, for example in the United Kingdom they are commonly called daddy longlegs, but in other places crane fly have acquired names like mosquito hawk, may fly, whapper and of course mosquito eaters.
+Crane flies are Tipulidae family insects that can be found all around the world from tropics to mountains, although the widest diversity of species can be found in tropic climates.
+That’s why these flies are called differently all around the world, for example in the United Kingdom they are commonly referred to as daddy longlegs, but in other places crane fly have acquired names like mosquito hawk, may fly, whapper and, of course, mosquito eaters.

-The adult crane flies have very slender body with ling legs that can be from 0.079 up to 3.9 inches (2 – 100 mm) for some species living in tropics.
+The adult crane flies have a very slender body with long legs that can be from 0.079 up to 3.9 inches (2 – 100 mm) for some species living in the tropics.
 And because the build of these flies isn’t very proportional, they are not good fliers.
-In fact they often so to say wobble when flying, fly in unregular patterns, which makes it quite easy to catch them.
+In fact, they often wobble when they fly and fly in unregular patterns, which makes it quite easy to catch them.

 Although the most common name for crane flies is mosquito eater, adult crane flies don’t prey on mosquitoes.
 Adult crane flies are actually physically incapable of killing mosquitoes.
-The main sustenance or crane flies is flower nectar.
+The main source of sustenance for crane flies is flower nectar.
 The nickname mosquito eaters probably comes from the fact that some larval crane flies feed on mosquito larvae, but it also is only occasionally.
-Moreover, the adult crane flies don’t even bite humans, so other than their annoying sound, they are harmless to us as well as mosquitoes.
+Moreover, the adult crane flies also don’t bite humans, so other than their annoying sound, they are harmless to us as well as mosquitoes.

-However, the long legged flies are harmful to plants that’s why they have acquired an agricultural pest status in many countries.
-Crane flies often live in the very top layers of soil and therefore eat the roots, clown and sometimes even the leaves of the plants that are growing in this soil, that can not only stun plant growth but even kill the plants.
+However, these long-legged flies are harmful to plants, which is why they have acquired an agricultural pest status in many countries.
+Crane flies often live in the very top layers of the soil and therefore eat the roots of the plants and sometimes even the leaves of the plants that are growing in this soil.
+And that can not only stun plant growth but even kill plants altogether.

-So even though the mosquito eaters aren’t mosquito eaters at all, in fact the y are more of a fly than a mosquito, and even though they don’t bite us as mosquitoes do, they can be harmful to plants and therefore still are pests that need to be eliminated.
+So even though the mosquito eaters aren’t mosquito eaters at all, in fact, they are more of a fly than a mosquito, and even though they don’t bite us as mosquitoes do, they can be harmful to plants and therefore still are pests that need to be eliminated.
 Just as their nickname counterparts.